leouieda/tesseroids/doc/usage.rst

 Comments can be inserted into input files by placing a "#" character at the start of a line.
 All comment lines are ignored.
-All programs print the comment lines of the input to standard output.
+All programs pass on (print) the comment lines of the input to the output.
 All programs insert comments about the provenance of their results (where they came from) to their output.
 These include names of input files, version of program used, date, etc.